 Offering more value might be easier for wedding and portrait photographers who sell prints and albums.
 But what about a business photographer, a corporate photographer or a photographer who does public relations or marketing photography?
 How can they offer more value without lowering prices?

-Try to find new ways for customers to use the photography.
+Try to find new ways for customers to use photography.
 Increased use not only adds more value but it may also lead to increased revenue through up-selling.

 • Business portraits are usually used for media handouts or other public relations.